How Does Malaria Spread?

 What Causes Malaria?

 Malaria, being a vector-borne disease, is transmitted by pathogens that are parasites.
-Malaria is caused explicitly by the Plasmodium parasite, which is transmitted from animals to humans or from one human to another through the bite of a female Anopheles mosquito that has fed on infected blood.
+Malaria is caused explicitly by the Plasmodium parasite, which is transmitted when a female Anopheles mosquito bites a person infected with Plasmodium parasites and then bites another human.

 Generally, mosquito bites are the main cause of malaria transmission among humans, but in some rare occurrences, it may be caused by infected blood transfusions and infected organ transplantation.